4. Prevent and mitigate (linkage)

 - Collaborate with authorities to improve legislation, oversight, and enforcement measures.

-Assessing risk suppliers
+a) Assess risk suppliers

 You shall assess risk suppliers based on the commitments in the Supplier Code of Conduct and the due diligence process, with a particular focus on the most significant risks identified.